-The former England and Manchester United right-back has said it is unlikely that his former team-mate will feature again for the Three Lions, with Roy Hodgson looking to the future
+The former England and Manchester United right back has said it is unlikely that his former teammate will feature again for the Three Lions as Roy Hodgson looks to the future.

-The 37-year-old, who is part of England manager Roy Hodgson's coaching team, has claimed that Ferdinand will probably never feature for the national team again unless he can definitely hold down a spot in the starting XI.
+The 37-year-old Neville, who is part of England manager Roy Hodgson's coaching team, has claimed that Ferdinand will probably never feature for the national team again unless he can definitely hold down a spot in the starting XI.

-The central defender's form was put under scrutiny after the Red Devils' defeat to Tottenham at the weekend, and despite the absence of John Terry from the national set-up, it is unlikely the former Leeds defender will get a recall.
+The central defender's form was put under scrutiny after the Red Devils' defeat to Tottenham over the weekend, and despite the absence of John Terry from the national team set-up, it is unlikely that Ferdinand will get the call.

 Hodgson will select his squad for England's World Cup Qualifiers against San Marino and Poland on Thursday.